-Description of activity: Inspections (2x Annually) Description of activity: Collection of landing fees (1x Annually) The section head carries out regular inspections of the facility with Challenges respect to: The continued deterioration of the main tarred runway due to the - Maintenance of the tarred and grassed runways use of heavy aircraft by SAFAIR undertaking military exercises with - Maintenance of navigational aides SANDF.
-Their failure to respond to appeals for financial assistance - Maintenance of municipal buildings regarding the maintenance of the facility, toge therwith the fact that - Maintenance of boundary fences - the runway was not designed for AUW in excess, of 10,000 kg. - Rough cutting or burning of outfields Achievements The Department of Civil Aviation also undertakes annual CommendationfromDCAformaintainingoneofthebestcategory inspections in support of the retention of the category 1 licence. one aerodromes in the country.
+Description of activity: Collection of landing fees (1x Annually)

+The continued deterioration of the main tarred runway due to the use of heavy aircraft by SAFAIR undertaking military exercises with SANDF.
+Their failure to respond to appeals for financial assistance regarding the maintenance of the facility, together with the fact that the runway was not designed for AUW in excess, of 10,000kg.

+Commendation from DCA for maintaining one of the best category one aerodromes in the country.